 He looked at his blaster pistol.
 Running low on power, and it was the only weapon he had.
 Damn the luck!
 They – whoever they were – had taken him while his Plasma Claw was in for repairs.
 He took a deep breath.
 He'd been in tighter situations than this.
 Usually, though, they'd come with a little warning…

 Gwen Harper already had her revenge on the Handy Pavilion as well as on Pendleton.
-Realistically, she should stop faffing about with the cape and hat and go find a new job.
-Revenge is great, but it doesn't really pay the bills.
-She should just throw her white mask and broad brimmed hat into the bin, say goodbye to the Phantasm and update her resume.
+And revenge is great -- but it doesn't really pay the bills.
+It was past time throw her white mask and broad brimmed hat into the bin, say goodbye to the Phantasm and update her resume.
 Hell, the deal she'd cut with Ms Shan had included Shan's promise to provide a good reference.
+A new job wouldn't be hard to find.

-But there were two reasons she could not stop being the Phantasm.
+But there were two reasons Gwen could not stop being the Phantasm.
 One was Christian.
-Her loyal servant Christian was in the hands of the DIY Barn.
-If there was anything she could do to free him, she owed him that.
+Her loyal servant was in the hands of the DIY Barn.
+If there was anything she could do to free him, she owed him that much.

 Elements of her programs were fighting one another.
 Past Axel must remain unharmed to prevent temporal paradox.
-Axel shot at Fanaka!
-He must die!
-No, Fanaka was mere flesh.
-He must be destroyed for the Age of Machine to rise.
+Axel had shot at her beloved Fanaka and must die!
+No, Fanaka was mere flesh and must be destroyed for the Age of Machine to rise.
 And what about the Phantasm?
-She'd tried to harm Nalda's little students.
+She'd tried to harm Nalda's precious little students.
 But Ms Shan had ordered that the Phantasm was not to be hurt…

 So many conflicting threads of thought fought each other in her electronic brain.
 Vital internal subroutines intended to harmonise internal conflict were down, all their cycles diverted to keeping temporal paradox away from her core programming.

-She looked down at the sawn-off shotgun in her leather-gloved hand, and felt much less confused.
+She looked down at the sawn-off shotgun in her leather-gloved hand, and her mind relaxed into peaceful clarity.

 There was something colourful under the pallet opposite Devistato, just visible in the pale light of the full moon filtering through the greasy skylight.
 He looked around to check that he was unobserved before picking it up.
 It was part of a box whose label advertised a laser-level checker.